 It is possible for householders to treat nests providing that care is taken.
 Proprietary insecticides, usually in a squeezy type container can be purchased from garden centres or hardware stores.

-However, if you should need professional help our Pest Control operatives can treat the nest with an approved insecticide dust.
-A single treatment will normally be all that is needed, however it will take several days for the treatment to work.
+A single treatment by a pest control company will normally be all that is needed, however it will take several days for the treatment to work.
 As old nests are not re-used they will not be removed.

 Enquire about a Pest Control Treatment »